-Remember that, while an entire household unit may be cheaper, its filtration capacity may be limited by other external circumstances, such as the size of the ducts, whether or not the oven fan is on all the time (it can only filter the air that passes through it) and duct cleaning also works.
+It's important to remember that while an entire household unit may be cheaper, its filtration capacity may be limited by other external circumstances, such as the size of the ducts, whether or not the oven fan is on all the time (it can only filter the air that passes through it) and duct cleaning also works.
 Portable and whole-house filters trap dust, pollen and more to clean the air and improve indoor air quality.
 The air inside your home circulates through your home's return ducts (sometimes called cold air returns) to the heating and cooling system and then returns to the rooms in your home.
-Some manufacturers are addressing the problem of noise with so-called smart filters that use an optical sensor to determine if the air is relatively clean and then switch to a lower fan setting.A whole-house air purifier is a device that is installed in line with the residential air conditioning system that traps or destroys dust, pollen and other harmful contaminants to clean the air and improve indoor air quality.
+Some manufacturers are addressing noise issues with so-called smart filters that use an optical sensor to determine if the air is relatively clean and then switch to a lower fan setting.A whole-house air purifier is a device that is installed in line with the residential air conditioning system that traps or destroys dust, pollen and other harmful contaminants to clean the air and improve indoor air quality.

 In addition, this model only filters moving air, such as when the heater or air conditioner is operating (although most HVAC systems have a “fan on” mode that keeps air flowing through the ducts even when the heater or air conditioner isn't working).
 Some air filters are hybrids that combine both methods, and some include activated carbon elements to combat odor.
-In fact, these filters are designed to protect the oven from large dust particles and, while they can keep the surfaces of the house a little cleaner, they don't block the microscopic particles that irritate the lung tissue the most.
+In fact, these filters are designed to protect the oven from large dust particles and, while they can keep surfaces in your home a little cleaner, they don't block microscopic particles that irritate lung tissue.